ido5581/Linux-Memory-Manager/README.md

 * Thread safety
 * Advanced fragmentation mitigation
 * Production-grade error handling
-* Alignment guarantees for every possible allocation
+* Full compatibility with the system `malloc` ABI
 * Extensive performance optimization
-* Full compatibility with the system `malloc` ABI

 ## Learning Goals

-The main goal of the project was to gain practical experience with low-level memory management in C and understand what happens underneath a high-level call such as:
+The main goal of the project was to gain practical experience with low-level memory management in C and understand what happens underneath a high-level allocation such as:

 ```c
 void *ptr = malloc(size);